darkantho/auto_scripts/README.md

-# auto_scripts
+# python to created word docx
-repository for make docx on python
+this is a litle script for create docx